 - ❌ Car useful but parking is expensive

-Cost of Living in Austin on $100k (2026)
+Cost of living in Austin on $100k (2026)

 Texas has no state income tax.
 That single fact makes Austin dramatically more affordable than SF or NYC, and the tech scene has exploded with Tesla, Apple, Google, and countless startups.
 See our full Austin cost of living calculator.